Kaholo/kaholo-ansible/README.md

 It configures an Ubuntu 22 LTS server to run Kaholo using microk8s (Kubernetes).
 Older versions used docker-compose, this method is deprecated.

+To run the playbook you must have on your client machine:
+* Ansible - to run command `ansible-playbook`

 minimum System Requirements:
 * 4 vCPU
 * 4 GB RAM